3 in 10 Engaged Couples Will Take on Debt for Their Wedding

 A majority of couples will take on less than $10,000 in wedding debt

-Of those who took on debt to help pay for wedding costs, 72% took on less than $10,000 worth of debt to finance their wedding.
-Just over one in 10 couples took out $20,000 or more.
+Of those who expect to take on debt to cover wedding costs, 72% plan to take on less than $10,000 worth of debt to finance their wedding.
+Just over one in 10 couples plan to take out $20,000 or more.

 See the breakdown below: